mjtb/colour/README.md

 ## About this package

-The `mjtb-colours` package exports classes (written in TypeScript) that convert colours between various colour spaces:
+The `mjtb-colour` package exports classes (written in TypeScript) that convert colours between various colour spaces:

 *	[sRGB](https://en.wikipedia.org/wiki/SRGB) _\(what we usually mean